OlaszPL/Darwin-world/README.md

 To run the application on your computer, you should have **Java 21** installed.

 Make sure you have it; if not, you can install it from [Oracle](https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html).

+>[!NOTE]
+> App has been tested under Windows and Linux operating systems, nevertheless it should also work under MacOS.

 ### Running
 1. Download the latest release from the **[Releases](https://github.com/OlaszPL/Darwin-world/releases)** section.